 8) RELAX IN GOLDEN GATE PARK

-The Golden Gate Park is a mini-California in itself that will take a long time for you to actually finish seeing, assuming you want to do it in the first place!
+The Golden Gate Park is a mini-California in itself that will take a long time for you to actually finish seeing.
 This park is a little over 1000 acres in area, which is around 20% larger than New York’s Central Park!